-The Independent Directors annual fee is \$100,000.
-The Independent Directors also receive \$2,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, \$1,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with each committee meeting attended, and \$1,500 for each telephonic committee or board meeting attended.
+Each Independent Director's annual fee is \$100,000.
+Each Independent Director also receives \$2,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, \$1,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with each committee meeting attended, and \$1,500 for each telephonic committee or board meeting attended.
 In addition, the Chairman of the Audit Committee receives an annual fee of \$7,500 and each chairman of any other committee receives an annual fee of \$2,500 for additional services in these capacities.
-Further, we purchase directors and officers liability insurance on behalf of our Directors and officers.
-Independent Directors have the option to receive their Directors fees paid in shares of our common stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
+Further, we purchase directors' and officers' liability insurance on behalf of our Directors and officers.
+Independent Directors have the option to receive their Directors' fees paid in shares of our common stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.